US Post Office-Montesano Main

 Today, Grays Harbor County's economy has diversified, with a focus on tourism, trade, and renewable energy.
 The area is known for its natural beauty, outdoor recreational opportunities, and historical sites.
 The county continues to evolve, embracing new industries while preserving its rich heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Grays Harbor County, Washington.
+This timeline provides a concise overview of the key events in the history of Grays Harbor County, Washington.

 • 1805: The area of Grays Harbor County is explored by the Lewis and Clark expedition.